-“Health professionals played several critical roles in the Holocaust, perverting their ethics in ways that have cast a long and dark shadow.
-Understanding this tragic legacy is critical to every aspect of modern health care ethics, from medical aid in the death process to genetics, privacy, public health and others.
-By educating health science trainees on core lessons learned, we can ensure they will be prepared to stand up to some of the most difficult ethical issues confronting the world today.”
+“Health professionals played critical roles in the Holocaust, perverting our ethics in ways that have cast a long and dark shadow.
+This tragic legacy, and the legacy of those who resisted Nazi antisemitism and racism, influences every aspect of modern health care ethics, from our current anti-racism work, to genetics privacy, pandemic response and many other issues.
+By educating health science trainees on core lessons to be learned from this history, we ensure they will be prepared to face the difficult ethical issues confronting the world today and into the future.”

-At the University of Colorado Anschutz Medical Campus, we are seeking to address this critical issue.
-Our Holocaust Genocide and Contemporary Bioethics Program promotes education, scholarship and community engagement on the lessons of the Holocaust for health care and society.
-Our ultimate goal is to ensure that that health professionals always uphold their duty to protect patients, regardless of institutional or government policies which may conflict with their primary ethical obligation to do no harm.
+At the University of Colorado Anschutz Medical Campus, our Holocaust Genocide and Contemporary Bioethics Program promotes education, scholarship and community engagement on the lessons of the Holocaust for health care and society.
+The program’s goal is to ensure that health professionals always uphold their duty to protect patients, regardless of institutional or government policies that may conflict with their primary ethical obligation to do no harm.

 Learning from the Past, Creating a Better Future

 At one of the country’s newest and fastest-growing academic medical campuses, we have an important role to play in keeping this history at the forefront for future health leaders.
-They must learn its ample lessons and understand how they are reflected in every aspect of health care ethical standards today.
-Therefore, our programming focuses on the following core issues for emerging health professionals:
+They must learn its ample lessons and understand how these are reflected in health care ethic today.
+Therefore, our programming focuses on exploring issues critical for emerging health professionals:

 At this time there is no comparable program operating on this scale at a health sciences campus in the US and our rapid growth is a testament to our commitment and the support of our local community.

 2023 Program: Health Professions & Human Rights in Wartime: The Legacy of the Holocaust for Medicine and War Crimes Today

 2022 Program: Legacies of the Holocaust and Health Equity Today